Covid-19 Delta: Prime Minister Jacinda Ardern reveals NZ moves to new traffic light settings on Friday - NZ Herald

 "At red, it will feel a lot like level 2."

-But Ardern said Aucklanders would be able to family and friends, in their homes, under the red light setting.
+But Ardern said Aucklanders would be able to visit family and friends, in their homes, under the red light setting.

 She added: "And use the bathroom."